Pennsylvania Route 28: History

 A project to rebuild the PA 8 interchange began on August 16, 1999, when the off-ramp from PA 28 southbound from PA 28 northbound was closed for a total of $4.7 million.
 A new ramp was constructed, it was thicker and excavated in a way to lessen the threat of falling rocks.
 The project was completed on January 11, 2000.
 On April 26, 2004, more improvements began at the PA 8 interchange.
 Before work began, a water line was relocated and a 1,000-foot-long retaining wall built below.
-Ater this was completed, the through lanes were demolished and rebuilt from the ground up, and the ramp from PA 8 south was permanently closed and replaced by a new, differently constructed one.
+After this was completed, the through lanes were demolished and rebuilt from the ground up, and the ramp from PA 8 south was permanently closed and replaced by a new, differently constructed one.
 The $26,500,000 project finished on March 17, 2005.
 Further work at the PA 8 interchange began on June 7, 2009.
 This project involved demolishing the old one lane northbound overpass and replacing it with a two-lane overpass.
 It opened to one lane traffic on October 27, 2009 and opened fully a month later on November 25 drawing to a close the $22.5 million project.
 Another $27.2 batch of construction began at the PA 8 interchange on March 15, 2010.
 It consisted of roadway reconstruction, bridge replacement, bridge rehabilitation, wall construction, approach roadway widening, drainage, guide rail, concrete barrier, curb, landscaping, highway lighting, signing and pavement markings, signals, and improvements between Exit 4 and Exit 5.
 The majority of work was completed on December 3, 2010 when two-lane northbound traffic resumed, but minor work continued.